Last Updated on 3 weeks by Sachin G

 # nmcli con mod “CONNECTION NAME” +ipv4.dns [DNS IP]

-Add manual static IP address and gateway
+Add a manual static IP address and gateway

 # nmcli con mod "CONNECTION NAME” ipv4.addresses [IP ADDRESS/PREFIX GATEWAY]

-Here 192.168.0.10 is IP Address and 24 is Prefix or net mask and 192.168.0.2 is gateway which I have set .
+Here, 192.168.0.10 isthe IP Address and 24 is the Prefix or net mask, and 192.168.0.2 is the gateway, which I have set.

-If you want to add a secondary IP address without a gateway , you can use as below.
+If you want to add a secondary IP address without a gateway, you can use as below.

 # nmcli con mod “CONNECTION NAME” +ipv4.addresses [IP ADDRESS/PREFIX]